 Programs & Services

-ECNC prevention and education enrichment programs are designed to impact attitudes about alcohol, tobacco, and other drugs through the use of evidence-based curricula and activities.
-These group activities are structured to inform, educate, develop skills and alter at-risk behaviors by promoting resiliencies.
+ECNC prevention and education enrichment programs are designed to impact attitudes about alcohol, tobacco, and other drugs through the use of evidence-based curriculum and enrichment activities.
+These youth-centered activities are structured to inform, educate, develop skills, and alter at-risk behaviors by promoting resiliencies.
 Groups are either held at schools during the day or at ECNC after school or summer programming.

 Drug and Alcohol Prevention Education Services

 Evidence-based Drug, Alcohol, and Tobacco Prevention Education curricula are presented at all grade school levels within East Cleveland Public Schools and at middle and high school locations in surrounding communities.
 These prevention education services are also conducted as part of ECNC’s after-school and summer enrichment programming at its headquarters within the East Cleveland Public Library.

 Rooted in the American Civil Rights Movement and the courageous efforts of college students to make a difference, the ECNC CDF Freedom Schools, is offered each summer.
 The program serves children and youth ages 5 – 18 and facilitates reading skills and development of positive attitudes toward learning.
 It also focuses on the cultivation of self-esteem, cultural identity, and connecting families to local resources.
 Conducted in an energetic learning environment with high expectations for success, the core belief of the instructional model is that all children are capable of achievement.